sebastiaomesquita/mcp-obsidian/README.md

 After cloning this repo, you can update Claude's config to run your local version of the server instead of pulling from npm.
 This is useful for quickly testing changes before publishing.

+>[!NOTE]
+>Keep in mind any changes you make on the code will only take effect after restarting the Claude Desktop app.

 1. Clone this repo and run `bun install` to install dependencies.
 1. Update your `claude_desktop_config.json` to point to your local version of the server: